Frequently Asked Questions

 Q2.
 Can I change my child's name (child aged 15 years or under)

-Yes, providing you have permission from all persons with parental responsibility for the said child, i.e. the mother and or father.
-If both parents have parental responsibility for the child, but permission cannot be obtained from one of them i.e. because they refuse to consent, or because their whereabouts are unknown, then you have several options open to you; including obtaining a court order to allow the name change to proceed.
+Yes, providing you have permission from everyone with parental responsibility, i.e. the mother and or father.
+If both parents have parental responsibility, but permission cannot be obtained from one of them i.e. because they refuse to consent, or because their whereabouts are unknown, then you have several options open to you; including obtaining a court order to allow the name change to proceed.

-In the UK, the mother acquires parental responsibility at the child’s birth, the law relating to the father’s rights vary throughout the UK, please see below:
+In the UK, the mother acquires parental responsibility at the child’s birth, the law relating to the father’s rights varies throughout the UK, please see below: